dgaydukov/cert-aws/files/sa.md

 Heath check - a check that requested resource is available.
 DNS Failover - return result only if health check is fine.

+###### Amazon RDS
+RDS (Relational Database Service) - aws managed service, that make it easy install/operate relational database in the cloud.
+* you can easily scale compute resources or storage associated with your db
+* it's easy to update db software
+* it simplifies replication

+There are 2 ways to backup
+* automatic backup - snapshots takes by RDS daily, retained for limited period (by default 7 days)
+* db snapshot - taken by user

+multi-AZ deployment:
+* primary - you main db that performs read/write
+* standby - replica db that has most recent updates from primary.
+You can't use it for reads, the only purpose is failover - when primary fails, your standby becomes primary, so you won't even notice failure.
+Replication is synchronous.
+If you want to write to master and read from replica, RDS provide `read replica`.
+Read Replica implemented using db (mysql or other) native asynchronous replication, that's why lag can occur, comparing with multi-AZ replication where writes are concurrent.
+You can also modify read replica to execute DDL (Data Definition Language) SQL queries.

+Enhanced monitoring - allows you to view all metrics with 1 sec granularity

+RDS Proxy - database proxy that helps
+* pooling & sharing db connections (useful for serverless, when you constantly open and close connections``)
+* reduce db failover time for 66%
+* enforce IAM access to db

+###### Amazon SQS
+SQS (Simple Queue Service) - managed service that provide publisher/subscriber (queue) model.
+It provides FIFO (first-in, first-out) message ordering.
+It guarantee at-least-once delivery. you can use Amazon SQS Java Messaging Library that implements the JMS 1.1 specification and uses Amazon SQS as the JMS provider.
+Dead letter queue - a special queue that receives messages from other queue after some unsuccessful attempt to process it.
+Used to isolate messages that can't be processed for later analysis.
+You can get time-in-queue (time how long message has been in queue) by subtracting SentTimestamp attribute from current time.
+In anonymous access SenderId - IP address of sender (otherwise accountId).
+If queue is empty
+* short polling - returns immediately with no results.
+Only possible way if single thread poll multiple queues, in this case long polling for one empty queue would block other queues, but it generally bad design.
+* long polling - wait till message got into queue, or polling timeout (by default 20 sec) expires (save SQS cost, cause reduce number of empty receives).
+It's better to always use this type of polling.
+Message retention can be configured from 1 min to 14 days (by default - 4 days).